 A course aimed at the development of people in the basketball coaching field.
+Students will learn multiple sports, only four total credits may be used toward graduation.

-Students will learn to organize all aspects of a junior high or high school basketball program; develop strategies most effective for personnel in a basketball program; understand the role of psychology in coaching basketball, and understand the administrative role of a coach in a basketball program.
+&lt;sup>42 Students may receive a maximum of four credits from varsity sport, junior varsity sport, or a combination of both.
+Even if the student is in to organize all aspects of a junior high or high school basketball program; develop strategies most effective for personnel in a basketball program; understand the role of psychology in coaching basketball, and understand the administrative role of a coach in a basketball program.
 It is recommended students take SP-SH 204 prior to taking this course.